apache/cassandra/doc/source/architecture/dynamo.rst

    Nodes do not have to agree on the seed nodes, and indeed once a cluster is bootstrapped, newly launched nodes can be configured to use any existing nodes as "seeds".
-The only advantage to picking the same nodes as seeds is it increases their usefullness as gossip hotspots.
+The only advantage to picking the same nodes as seeds is that it increases their usefulness as gossip hotspots.

 Currently, gossip also propagates token metadata and schema *version* information.
 This information forms the control plane for scheduling data